aleksibovellan/wazuh-alerts-to-signal/README.md

 * Ubuntu 22.04.3 LTS (or similar)
 * Python 3.10+
 * Mobile phone for Signal app + valid phone number to receive Signal's SMS verification code
-* Wazuh Docker Single-Node deployment (the default setup includes Elasticsearch API), using default config port numbers - or edit ports to taste in these included scripts.
-Do the same with all credentials and file paths mentioned too.
+* Wazuh Docker Single-Node deployment (it includes Elasticsearch API) with its default port numbers - or, edit your actual ports to taste in these included scripts.
+Do the same with all credentials and file paths mentioned too - now they are from the default Wazuh installation.
-* Java Runtime (for Signal-CLI - installed later just in case)
+* Java Runtime (for Signal-CLI - installed next just in case)

 ## Install basic requirements